Bachelor of Arts in Management

 Introduction to Project Management utilizes a real team project to manage a project's life cycle.
 Emphasis is placed on activity networks, managing resources, and creating control mechanisms that minimize risk.
 Project leadership is explored in the context of building effective project teams and maintaining stakeholder relationships.
 Students will learn and apply basic project management concepts including time and resource constraints, planning, scheduling, work breakdown structure, Gantt Charts, network diagrams, and project control.

-Choose 45 credits of upper-division undergraduate level elective coursework from other fields or disciplines including business, psychology, communications, information systems, and general education.
+Choose 40 credits of upper-division undergraduate level elective coursework from other fields or disciplines including business, psychology, communications, information systems, and general education.
+Elective courses are offered in multiple formats including the performance-based model.
 Contact an admissions advisor for the current list of available courses.